AI & Technology

 • Error reduction — catches inconsistent use of defined terms within a single document

 Firms using AI for writing consistency report 40–50% fewer revision cycles on internal documents.
-When everyone writes within the same AI-assisted framework, the floor rises — especially for junior associates who are still finding their legal writing voice.
+Hence, When everyone writes within the same AI-assisted framework, the floor rises — especially for junior associates who are still finding their legal writing voice.

 6. Automated Proofreading and Error Reduction